LukaPetricevicHub/DataFlow/README.md

 - **Data Transformation:** Customize the transformation logic to clean and format the data according to your needs.
 This includes handling missing values, standardizing formats, and applying business rules.
 - **Data Loading:** Configure the target database settings to load data into different databases such as MySQL, Hive, or any other SQL/NoSQL database.

-This project was developed by [Your Name] with contributions from [Collaborator Names].
-The primary goal is to provide a flexible and efficient pipeline for processing sales data.

 ## Getting Started

 To get started with the Sales ETL Pipeline, follow these steps: